Correct CPR Hand Placement for Effective Chest Compressions

 How healthcare providers and laypersons ensure that they are properly trained to perform CPR with correct hand placement?

 Healthcare providers and laypersons ensure that they are properly trained to perform CPR with correct hand placement by taking a certified CPR class.
 These classes provide instruction on the proper techniques for administering chest compressions, including the correct hand placement for adults, children, and infants.
-Additionally, healthcare providers and laypersons find it beneficial to practice their skills on a mannequin or other CPR training device to ensure that they are able to correctly perform chest compressions with proper hand placement.

 What are the recommended techniques for ensuring adequate depth and rate of chest compressions during CPR?